The beginning of a life-long journey with a learning community, grounded in faith, working to bring Hope to the world.

 hope /hōp/ noun: a confident and joyful expectation that something good is going to happen.

 We at Hope believe that the biggest problem in the world isn’t that there are problems, but that there is no hope in our ability to solve those problems.
-Identify a role model of yours, whether historical, fictional or someone you know personally, and describe how they brought hope to an area of hopelessness in their life, their community or the world.
+Identify a role model of yours, whether historical, fictional, or someone you know personally, who brought hope to an area of hopelessness in their life, their community, or the world.
+What have you learned from them?
+How have they influenced who you are today?
+How does their example motivate you to spread hope to the world?
 (Essays should be 700–1,200 words)

 Letter of Recommendation